DeepLcom/deepl-dotnet/README.md

 Additional `TextTranslateOptions` can also be provided, see [Text translation options](#text-translation-options) below.

 `TranslateTextAsync()` returns a `TextResult` or `TextResult` array corresponding to the input text(s).
-The `TextResult` contains the translated text and detected source language code.
+The `TextResult` contains the translated text, the detected source language code, and the number of characters billed for the text.

 ```c#
 // Translate text into a target language, in this case, French: